dropbox/dropbox-sdk-obj-c/README.md

 ### Handling the authorization flow

-There are three methods of programmatically retrieving an OAuth2 access token:
+There are three methods to programmatically retrieve an OAuth2 access token:

-* Direct auth (iOS only): This launches the official Dropbox iOS app (if installed), authenticates via the official app, then redirects back into the SDK
+* **Direct auth** (iOS only): This launches the official Dropbox iOS app (if installed), authenticates via the official app, then redirects back into the SDK
-* In-app webview auth (iOS, OS X): This opens a pre-built in-app webview for authenticating via the Dropbox authorization page.
+* **In-app webview auth** (iOS, OS X): This opens a pre-built in-app webview for authenticating via the Dropbox authorization page.
 This is convenient because the user is never redirected outside of your app.
-* External browser auth (iOS, OS X): This launches the platform's default browser for authenticating via the Dropbox authorization page.
+* **External browser auth** (iOS, OS X): This launches the platform's default browser for authenticating via the Dropbox authorization page.
 This is desirable because it is safer for the end-user and pre-existing session data can be used to avoid requiring the user to re-enter their Dropbox credentials.

 To facilitate the above authorization flows, you should take the following steps:

-Initialize a `DropboxClient` instance in your application's delegate:
+#### Initialize a `DropboxClient` instance from application delegate

 (for iOS)